Important Information for Music Majors

 - The student must checkout with the building monitor on duty.
 The condition of the room will be checked.
 When approved, student ID will be returned.

-If any of the above three steps are omitted or the room is left in messy condition, a warning will be given for the first infraction (through the student's advisor or private instructor).
-The second time a student omits one of the above three steps, the privilege of the use of the room will be taken away for the rest of the quarter.
+If any of the above four steps are omitted or the room is left in messy condition, a warning will be given for the first infraction (through the student's advisor or private instructor).
+The second time a student omits one of the above four steps, the privilege of the use of the room will be taken away for the rest of the quarter.

 The Central Washington University Department of Music maintains an inventory of instruments for students to use for classes and ensembles.
 These instruments may be checked out at no charge.
 However, the student is responsible for the instrument according to the terms and conditions specified on the check-out form, which includes, but is not limited to the following summarized items: